Nintondo/rust-dogecoin/README.md

 Supports (or should support)

-* De/serialization of Bitcoin protocol network messages
+* De/serialization of Dogecoin protocol network messages
 * De/serialization of blocks and transactions
 * Script de/serialization
 * Private keys and address creation, de/serialization and validation (including full BIP32 support)
 * PSBT v0 de/serialization and all but the Input Finalizer role.
 Use [rust-miniscript](https://docs.rs/miniscript/latest/miniscript/psbt/index.html) to finalize.

-For JSONRPC interaction with Bitcoin Core, it is recommended to use [rust-bitcoincore-rpc](https://github.com/rust-bitcoin/rust-bitcoincore-rpc).
+For JSONRPC interaction with Dogecoin Core, it is recommended to use [rust-bitcoincore-rpc](https://github.com/rust-bitcoin/rust-bitcoincore-rpc).

 It is recommended to always use [cargo-crev](https://github.com/crev-dev/cargo-crev)